 Looking the Meaning of Library Terms?

 Catalog & Database Guides

-HALCAT, the Library's online catalog, helps you locate materials physically housed in the library, as well as titles available in our online book collections.
+Books, Media and more (part of Research@UWW) is the Library's online catalog, which helps you locate materials physically housed in the library, as well as titles available in our online book collections.
 Most of the Library's online databases are designed to help locate periodical (journal, magazine and newspaper) articles, but some also help find statistics, book chapters, dissertations, curriculum guides and other materials.
 The librarians have created guides to highlight features of these resources that make research that much easier.